Out of this world

 These orange-hued mushrooms can be found North America all the way to Asia, making them the most widespread of all bioluminescent fungi.
 The part of the Armillaria mellea fungus that glows is the mycelium, the bottom part of the mushroom that isn't usually visible.
 So what's the point of emitting light if that part of the fungus is invisible?
 Scientists hypothesize it may be quite the opposite effect of glowing mushroom caps — to discourage animals from eating it.

-One of four other bioluminescent species in the Armarilla ("honey mushroom") genus, Armillaria gallica has a smaller range, but can still be found throughout most of the world: Asia, North America and Europe.
+One of four other bioluminescent species in the Armarilla ("honey mushroom") genus, Armillaria gallica has a smaller range, but can still be found throughout most of the world, including Asia, North America and Europe.

 Most of the world's glowing mushrooms belong to the Mycena genus.
 Mycena chlorophos glows brightest under the right conditions: at one day old, around 80 degrees Fahrenheit.
 Once the caps open, time is limited, and the bioluminescence fades.